Jump to a Pre-sessional Course:

 What are the main differences between the three courses?

 - The Heriot-Watt PSE is a 6-week course and requires a minimum of 5.5 overall and in all subskills on the IELTS.
-It is half the length and half the price as the Strathclyde PSE, but students will not improve their English as much due to the shorter length.
+It is half the length and half the price of the Strathclyde PSE, but students will not improve their English as much due to the shorter length.

-- The Strathclyde PSE is a 12-week course and requires a minimum of 5.5 overall and a 5.0 in all subskills on the IELTS.
+- The Strathclyde PSE is a 12-week or 8-week course and requires a minimum of 5.5 overall and a 5.0 in all subskills on the IELTS.
 As it is a longer course, students will improve their language more overall, while also spending more time on academic skills.

 - Our BRIT UniPrep is a 3-week course and cannot be used in lieu of the IELTS.
 UniPrep is more for students who already meet their universities language requirements and are mostly interested in learning about the key academic skills and UK culture.
 This course is by far the cheapest of the three, but is not an official UK university pre-sessional.
 However, many of the teachers are the same on all three courses.